1832–33 United States House of Representatives elections

-The 1832–33 United States House of Representatives elections were held on various dates in various states between July 2, 1832 and October 7, 1833.
+The 1832–33 United States House of Representatives elections were held on various dates in various states between July 2, 1832, and October 7, 1833.
 Each state set its own date for its elections to the House of Representatives before the first session of the 23rd United States Congress convened on December 2, 1833.
-They were held concurrently with the 1832 presidential election, in which Democrat Andrew Jackson was re-elected.
-The congressional reapportionment based on the 1830 United States Census increased the size of the House to 240 seats.
+They were held concurrently with the 1832 presidential election, in which Democrat Andrew Jackson was reelected.
+The congressional reapportionment based on the 1830 United States census increased the size of the House to 240 seats.

 The Jacksonians gained 17 seats, picking up several new seats in districts that were created by the reapportionment, with the rival National Republican Party losing three seats.

 Economic issues were key factors in this election: Southern agricultural districts reacted angrily to the passage of the Tariff of 1832, which led to the Nullification Crisis.
-President Andrew Jackson and the Jacksonians showed a distrust for the banking sector, particularly the central Second Bank of the United States, which was strongly supported by the rival Anti-Jacksonian Party.
+President Andrew Jackson and the Jacksonians showed a distrust for the banking sector, particularly the central Second Bank of the United States, which was strongly supported by the rival National Republican Party.

 The third-party Anti-Masonic Party, based on anti-Masonry, gained eight seats, and Nullifier Party, a John C. Calhoun-led states' rights party that supported South Carolina in the Nullification Crisis, picked up eight of the nine representatives in South Carolina's delegation.

-The House initially elected Andrew Stevenson as Speaker, but he resigned from the House after President Jackson appointed him as U.S. Minister to the United Kingdom: Anti-Jacksonian Representatives subsequently elected John Bell as Speaker over James Polk.
+The House initially elected Andrew Stevenson as Speaker, but he resigned from the House after President Jackson appointed him as U.S. Minister to the United Kingdom: National Republican Representatives subsequently elected John Bell as Speaker over James Polk.

 Election summaries

-Following the 1830 Census, 27 new seats were apportioned, with 4 states losing 1 seat each, 8 states having no change, and the remaining 12 states gaining between 1 and 6 seats.
+Following the 1830 census, 27 new seats were apportioned, with 4 states losing 1 seat each, 8 states having no change, and the remaining 12 states gaining between 1 and 6 seats.